-Participants in the Athlos proposal are currently conducting a longitudinal study in a nationally representative sample of the Spanish population that analyses the health status of the ageing population, assessing possible determinants of healthy ageing and exploring the relationships between health status, well-being, and its determinants.
-The team incorporates the COURAGE in Europe baseline and wave 1 datasets into the project.
+The UAM team members have also conducted a longitudinal study in a nationally representative sample of the Spanish population that analyses the health status of the ageing population, assessing possible determinants of healthy ageing and exploring the relationships between health status, well-being, and its determinants.

 María Miret García

 María Miret García is a journalist, with a Master degree in Communications and Health by Complutense University in Madrid, Spain.
 During the last 7 years she has worked part time in the Spanish Association of Health Journalists (ANIS).